Michael Milken: Presidential pardon

 In June 2018, it was reported that some of president Donald Trump's supporters and friends, including Kevin McCarthy, Rupert Murdoch, Sheldon Adelson, Elaine Chao, and Rudy Giuliani, the onetime federal prosecutor whose criminal investigation led to Milken's conviction, were urging the president to pardon Milken.
 Milken's attempts to secure a presidential pardon spanned multiple administrations.
 On February 18, 2020, Trump granted a full pardon to Milken.
 However, his previous trading license which he lost following his conviction still remained void, and he would still have to reapply and obtain a new trading license in order to return to trading securities.

 Philanthropy

 Milken speaks with PayPal CEO Dan Schulman, 2019.

 According to Forbes, Milken has given away between 5–10% of his fortune, earning a philanthropy score of 3 out of 5.
 Upon his release from prison in 1993, Milken founded the Prostate Cancer Foundation for prostate cancer research, which by 2010 was "the largest philanthropic source of funds for research into prostate cancer".
 Milken himself was diagnosed with advanced prostate cancer in the same month he was released.

-His cancer is currently in remission.
+His cancer is in remission.
 The Prostate Cancer Foundation works closely with Major League Baseball through its Home Run Challenge program to promote awareness of prostate cancer and raise money for medical research.
 Each season in the weeks leading up to Father's Day, Milken visits many ballparks and appears on TV and radio broadcasts during the games.
 In 2003, Milken launched a Washington, D.C.–based think tank called FasterCures, which seeks greater efficiency in researching all serious diseases.
 Initiatives of FasterCures include TRAIN, Partnering for Cures, and the Philanthropy Advisory Service.

 In March 2014, President Steven Knapp of George Washington University in Washington, D.C. announced the university was renaming its public health school after Milken as a result of a total of $80 million in gifts, $50 million from the Milken Institute and the Milken Family Foundation and $30 million gift from Viacom chairman Sumner Redstone.
 The gifts were designated for research and scholarship on public health issues.
 In September 2025, Milken officially opened the Milken Center for Advancing the American Dream (MCAAD) next to the White House in Washington, D.C., an interactive museum that features artists, entrepreneurs, and innovators in health and education.
 MCAAD also highlights the American financial system.